 How would you finish the sentence?
 Tentmaking is...

-In the world of Adventist missions, tentmaking represents a relatively new concept.
-For generations, most Adventist missionaries were employed by the church organization.
-Educational and medical facilities, administrative offices, publishing houses, and other church instititutions have employed inter-division staff who receive income, allowances, and even retirement benefits.
+In the world of Adventist missions, tentmaking is a relatively new concept.
+Historically, most Adventist mission workers have been employed by the church organization.
+Educational and medical facilities, publishing facilities, administrative offices--all institutional presence--have usually been the base for cross-cultural and indigenous staff who are provided income, allowances, and other living benefits.

-Tentmaking has countless possible platforms.
-An employee of an international company.
-A teacher in an international school.
+Tentmaking is possible from countless possible platforms.
+A tentmaker may be an employee of an international company.
+A teacher in an educational facility.
 A language school instructor.
 A nurse.
+An engineer.
+An artist.
 An independent businessman.

-Tentmaking is God's call.
-As you consider investing your profession in a far-off world, to serve where others can't, remember it's His call.
-For it to happen any other way makes your assignment just another job.
+Always, tentmaking is God's call.
+As you consider investing your profession in a far-off world, you are not just looking for a job.
+You are watching and listening for God's place for you, for His call.
+For your tentmaking employment to happen any other way makes your assignment just another job.
 For it to happen under God's leading makes the tentmaker a missionary in the highest sense.